-Can I File a Product Liability Lawsuit for Glyphosate Exposure?
+Can I File a Roundup Lawsuit for Glyphosate Exposure?

 As questions have arisen about Roundup and its related products, many lawsuits have been filed across the country alleging personal injuries from persons directly exposed to the herbicide.
-As of October 2016, there were 37 federal lawsuits against Monsanto and many more will likely follow.
+As of late 2019, thousands of federal lawsuits against Bayer AG (formerly Monsanto) had been filed and many more will likely follow.
 Those lawsuits were centralized into one court in the Northern District of California for Multidistrict Litigation (MDL).
 This allows one judge to conduct the discovery of all the claims.

 Monsanto has denied any wrongdoing or liability, claiming that its products are safe and that its warning labels are more than adequate to convey any risks associated with human exposure to glyphosate.
 In fact, the corporation has gone on the offensive.

 In 2016, the state of California passed a law requiring products containing glyphosate to contain a new warning label.
 This label must state that studies have found the chemical to be a possible carcinogen.
 Monsanto lobbied hard against the law, but the rule came into effect anyway when it passed via a referendum.
 Monsanto then filed suit trying to block the law on various grounds, but a judge recently dismissed their claim.

 If you developed non-Hodgkin’s lymphoma or another cancer mentioned above after exposure to glyphosate, then contact the product liability lawyers at Riddle & Brantley.
 We are currently investigating these claims involving North Carolina farmers and other individuals.

 Questions About Roundup and Cancer?
 Contact Our Roundup Lawsuit Lawyers Today